 When you live in Delaware there is a lot to celebrate, as displayed through its many festivals throughout the year.
 Some of Delaware’s more famous events include the Firefly Music Festival in late June, which is recognized as the premier music experience in the East Coast; the Delaware State Fair in mid-July, which was first held in 1920 and today draws over 300,000 people; and the twice-yearly NASCAR races at Dover International Speedway.

-Other celebrations throughout the year include the Point-to-Point steeplechase horse races in May; the annual Clifford Brown Jazz Festival in June; the Middletown Olde-Tyme Peach Festival in July; the Delaware Saengerbund Oktoberfest in late September; annual Sea Witch Festival in October and so much more!
+Other celebrations throughout the year include the Point-to-Point steeplechase horse races in May; the annual Clifford Brown Jazz Festival in June; the Middletown Olde-Tyme Peach Festival in July; the Delaware Saengerbund Oktoberfest in late September; the annual Sea Witch Festival in October and so much more!